Skip to main content

 Flood Zone & Elevation

-Your property's elevation relative to the base flood elevation is now the #1 driver of cost.
-Properties above BFE pay significantly less.
+Your property's elevation relative to base flood elevation can be one of the biggest pricing factors.
+Properties above BFE often price more favorably.

 Distance to Water

-How close your home is to the nearest river, lake, or wetland directly affects flood risk.
-Greater distance = lower premiums.
+How close your home is to the nearest river, lake, wetland, or coastal water can affect flood risk and pricing.
+More distance often helps, but the full rating model still matters.

 Replacement Cost